After attempting many antenna designs to overcome the physical constraints of my back garden, it was time to try a trapped dipole.

 Build standard, materials and the twin feeder all contribute the great performance.

-I'm very happy with this addition to my shack, my HF experience has been significantly enhanced by this investment.
+I'm very happy with this addition to my shack, my HF experience has been significantly enhanced by this antenna investment.

 For more information about antenna traps and antennas please contact: Spectrum Communication Limited directly.